Pediatric Constipation Workup

 Abdominal Radiography

-The most important radiologic study for the evaluation of patients with bowel problems is plain abdominal radiography (see the following image).
-This helps the clinician determine how much stool is present in the colon and helps confirm or refute the history of either constipation or diarrhea.
-This modality is also useful in assessing the colonic fecal burden among children who are obese or who refuse a rectal examination.
-An abdominal radiograph can also be helpful in assessing the efficacy of medical therapy when the child's history is unclear.
+In most cases, the most useful radiologic study for the evaluation of patients with bowel problems is plain abdominal radiography (see the following image).
+This helps the clinician determine how much stool is present in the colon.
+Overflow diarrhea is suggested if the child has a history of diarrhea and there is large fecal burden on the radiograph.
+An abdominal radiograph can also be useful in assessing the colonic fecal burden among children who are obese or who refuse a rectal examination.
+It can also be helpful in assessing the efficacy of medical therapy when the child's history is unclear.

 Previous